 True love.
 The gauchos would ask you how you would prefer the meat to done and based upon where the meat was located along the skewer you would have a different degree of done-ness.
 I prefer rare to medium rare so they would rotate the skewer until they had the right piece in front of them to slice off and I would grab it with my little tong to enjoy.

 My favorite cuts were the garlicky Picanha, Filet Mignon, Fraldinha, and Linguica.
 The Filet was an easy favorite as it was so tender it just about melted in your mouth.
 I prefered the Fraldinha, the bottom cut of the sirloin, over the Beef Ancho, the rib eye, only because I tend to like less marbled pieces of meat.
 I loved the Linguica as it was so flavorful and the exterior was very crisp from the rotisserie, which helped seal in the juices.

 The only thing I did not get to try that I was looking forward to was the chicken but I think everything else more than makes up for that.

 The biggest thing to remember is to pace yourself so use the GO and STOP cards they give you.
 Flip them over to tell the servers if they should come by the table or not.
 While it is completely acceptable to stuff yourself silly on all the different delicious meats you should try to save room for dessert.
 We had to keep reminding ourselves that.

 We decided on getting the signature dessert which is the Fogo de Chão Signature Papaya Cream.
-This is a dish that is made with rice papayas and ice cream.
-The use fresh, ripce papayas to blend with ice cream to create a very rich fruity dessert.
+This is a dish that is made with ripe papayas and ice cream.
+They use fresh, ripe papayas to blend with ice cream to create a very rich fruity dessert.
 This was a really good treat as it was so rich.